TypedDevs/bashunit/.github/CONTRIBUTING.md

 ```

 ### Editorconfig checker

-To contribute to this repository you must have installed [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) to check all the files of the project against the .editorconfig file of the project
+To contribute to this repository, consider installing [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) to check all project files regarding the `.editorconfig` to ensure we all fulfill the standard.
-to make sure that you fulfil the standard.

-To run it use the following command:
+To run it, use the following command:
 ```bash
 ec -config .editorconfig
 ```

-if you do not want to install this library on your local machine this command will be executed on the pipelines to ensure that the quality standards of the project
+This command will be executed on the CI to ensure the project's quality standards.

 #### We recommend

 To install the pre-commit of the project with the following command:

-**Please note that you will need to have Shellcheck installed on your computer.**
+**Please note that you will need to have Shellcheck installed on your computer.** See above how to install shellcheck in your local.

 ```bash
 make pre_commit/install